alwaysdata/documentation/remote-access/ftp/troubleshooting/index.en.md

 {{% notice info %}}
 The Wi-Fi connections at educational facilities and hotels often block such services.
 {{% /notice %}}

+### ECONNABORTED - Connection cancelled
+The FTP connection is made with an IP but another IP then connects in passive mode.
+Be sure to use only one IP during the FTP connection.
+If you can not change this behavior, try the [SFTP]({{< ref "remote-access/sftp" >}}) connection or our [web](https://net2ftp.alwaysdata.com) interface.

 ## Access to files